Learn from the worst data breaches in history and what your security team can do to prevent similar incidents.

 Change Healthcare processes insurance claims for most of American healthcare.
 ALPHV/BlackCat ransomware affiliates used stolen credentials to access a Citrix portal that lacked multi-factor authentication.

-The attack disrupted healthcare operations nationwide.
+The attack disrupted healthcare operations across the US.
 Pharmacies couldn’t process prescriptions.
 Providers couldn’t submit claims.
 UnitedHealth Group, Change Healthcare’s parent company, paid a $22 million ransom.
-They later reported the breach may have affected 100 million people.
+They later reported the breach may have hit 100 million people.

 14. Experian/Court Ventures (200 Million Records)